michaelmangelsdorf/Sonne8/README.md

 15 QGA ("Flag: Q greater than A" / OP:= (Q>A)?
 0xFF:0
 ```

 The high order 4 bits hold a signed 3 bit offset which is added to the ALU result.
-In the assembly language, these mnemonics can be followed by an optional number term, such as IDQ+2, SLA+1 etc. The default ALU operation is "IDQ+0".
+In the assembly language, these mnemonics can be followed by an optional number term, such as IDQ+2, SLA+1 etc. The default ALU operation on reset is "IDQ+0".
 Read ALU results from the F register.